 Other popular smart home appliances include internet connected washing machines, smart and ambient lighting, vacuum cleaners and refrigerators.
 Smart washing machines from the likes of Miele, Hoover and Samsung can be controlled via smartphone, with apps informing users of wash progress and machine maintenance status.
 In the near future washing machines ordering and paying automatically detergent before it is used up.

 Smart home technology is increasingly used to secure residential properties.
-Google-owned Nest has a suite of smart security cameras already available, but there are plenty of competitors coming to market with their own intruder detection devices, app-controlled door locks and wireless alarm systems.
+Nest, now owned by Google's parent company Alphabet Inc., already has a suite of smart security cameras available.
+But there are plenty of competitors coming to market with their own intruder detection devices, app-controlled door locks and wireless alarm systems.

 But in spite of these technological leaps for improved control and convenience, it is not all good news for manufacturers and home owners.
 There are also some very serious security risks to consider, and device makers must secure their users.

 Most notably, there is now an increasing risk of personal usage data being accessed by malicious parties.
 Another concern is that hackers might be able to intrude virtually into an individual household, seize control of connected devices and do real damage such as unlocking doors or turning off lights and electrical systems or turning on the oven.
-Attacking a whole quarter his can sum up to a power breakdown of such a or even worse.
+Should a whole quater be targeted, such an attack can trigger power breakdowns and have severe consequences.

 The challenge when it comes to smart homes is that so many devices need to integrate, and the resulting interfaces quickly become tempting targets for cyber criminals.
 This threat is very real and Intel’s recent ‘’Internet of Things and the Smart Home” survey suggests that the fact is not lost on users of smart home technologies - two-thirds of whom indicate that they are concerned about their in-home systems and devices being hacked.